Bayesian inference on the order of stationary vector autoregressions: Posterior inference

 \subsection{Truncation criterion}

-Following \citet{bhattacharya_sparse_2011}, we choose to truncate $\matr{P}_s$ to a zero matrix if the absolute value of all of its elements lie below some threshold, say $\varepsilon$.
+Following \citet{bhattacharya_sparse_2011}, we choose to truncate $\matr{P}_s$ to a zero matrix if the absolute values of all of its elements lie below some threshold, say $\varepsilon$.
 In classical time-series analysis, the partial autocorrelation plot, with its associated confidence intervals, plays an important role in the choice of order for a univariate autoregression.
 Under the hypothesis that the process is \AR{p}, the estimators for the partial autocorrelations of order $p+1,p+2,\ldots$ based on a sample of size $n$ are approximately independent with mean equal to zero and variance equal to $1/n$.
-As a guide, we therefore approximate the posterior for the $m^2$ components $p_{s,ij}$ of $\matr{P}_s$ under this hypothesis as independent $\norm(0, 1/n)$ random variables and then compute the quantile $q_{m}(\beta)$ such that $\Pr\{\max_{i,j} | p_{s,ij} | < q_{m}(\beta) \} = \beta$ for some large value of $\beta$ and set the threshold $\varepsilon=q_{m}(\beta)=\Phi^{-1}\{ (\beta^{1/m^2}+1) / 2 \} / \sqrt{n}$.
-For example, in the applications in Sections~\ref{sec:simulation_studies} and \ref{sec:application}, we use $\beta=0.99$.
+As a guide, we therefore approximate the posterior for the $m^2$ components $p_{s,ij}$ of $\matr{P}_s$ under this hypothesis as independent $\norm(0, 1/n)$ random variables and then compute the quantile $q_{m,n}(\beta)$ such that $\Pr\{\max_{i,j} | p_{s,ij} | < q_{m,n}(\beta) \} = \beta$ for some large value of $\beta$ and set the threshold

 By choosing the threshold in this way, we account for both the length and dimension of the data, in addition to operating on a parameter which is unit-free.
+We typically set $\beta=0.99$, however, as discussed further in Section~\ref{sec:simulation_studies}, the posterior for the effective order $p^*$ is largely insensitive to sensible variation in the value of $\beta$, for example, from $\beta=0.95$ to $\beta=0.999$.

 For each draw from the posterior, we can apply this criterion to determine the effective order $p^*$ of the process.
-This can be summarised to yield a numerical approximation of the posterior for $p^*$ which provides a proxy for the posterior for $p$.
+This can be summarized to yield a numerical approximation of the posterior for $p^*$ which provides a proxy for the posterior for $p$.
+We emphasize that this truncation criterion does not depend on the choice of prior and could be applied in conjunction with any prior for an overparameterized stationary vector autoregression in order to learn the order of the process.